-When optimizing your website for SEO, you are trying to give Google the right signals so that it can index your website better.
+When optimizing your website for SEO, one of your goals is to provide Google the right signals so that it can index your website better.
 An optimized XML sitemap is one of those signals that can lead to faster indexing and higher rankings.

 What is an XML Sitemap and why do you need it?